scmanjarrez/CVEScannerV2/README.md

   > - `sudo apt install lua-sql-sqlite3`<br>
   > - `sudo ln -s /usr/lib/x86_64-linux-gnu/lua /usr/local/lib/lua`

+# Technical details
+The current implementation take care of the following cases:

+- Nmap detection:
+  - Product _cpe_ **AND** _version_: we parse the cpe and compare the product and version with the database, retrieving results from vulnerabilities affecting the exact version (and vupdate) and vulnerabilities that affect a range of versions, this one included.
+  - Product _cpe_ **AND** _version range_: we retrieve all vulnerabilities
+    that affect all versions between _version range_ (included).
+  - Product _cpe_ but **NO** _version_: we retrieve only vulnerabilities that affect all versions of the product.
+  - If no vulnerabilities were found with the _cpe_ and _version_ returned from Nmap, we use the HTTP detection if port is http or ssl.
+  - **NO** product _cpe_: we use the HTTP detection  if port is http or ssl.

+- HTTP detection:
+  - We do an HTTP GET for every combination of _path_ and _extension_ in **http-paths-vulnerscom.json**, comparing the request headers/body with the regexes in **http-regexes-vulnerscom.json**.

 # Acknowledgement

 - Based on [alegr3/CVEscanner](https://github.com/alegr3/CVEscanner) script.